w3c/tdm-reservation-protocol/proposals/proposal-file-at-origin.md

 Note: nginx is using another variant for expressing locations, a variant called [PCRE](https://www.pcre.org), for Perl compatible Regular Expressions.

 Note: the group may want to restrict the RegExp language to the simplest, e.G. ‘*’ and ‘?’ jokers.
+Or it may decide to reuse the specification and wording of the [robots.txt draft-koster-rep-00](https://tools.ietf.org/html/draft-koster-rep-00#section-2.2.2).

 ## Use of the .well-known directory